djghis/Shop_Exchange_Project3/README.md

 Java/Sring, React, SQL, RESTful, Html,Css.

 ## Run me (Only runs from develop for now)
-npm install from the main folder and run ShopExchangeApplication.java. open shop_exchange folder and run npm start http://localhost:3000 should open in your default browser.
+npm install from the main folder and run ShopExchangeApplication.java using your favourite IDE ( I have used IntelliJ ). open shop_exchange folder and run npm start http://localhost:3000 should open in your default browser.

 ## Example Extensions